CodewithRajDeep/connect-complete-chat-app/README.md

 Provide details: Clearly describe the changes you've made and the benefits they bring.
 Address code review feedback: Be open to feedback and make necessary changes.

+**Testing**
+Write unit tests for any new features or bug fixes.
+Ensure existing tests pass after your changes.

 ## License